Total Medical Volunteers

 Are there opportunities for individuals to volunteer once for done-in-a-day projects?

-Depending on the needs of The Shifa Clinic at the time, we will likely be able to utilize volunteers.
-In the past, volunteers participating in one-time projects have helped with fundraising projects, assisting with data entry, among others incredibly helpful tasks.
+Depending on the needs of the clinic at the time, we will likely be able to utilize volunteers.
+In the past, volunteers participating in one-time projects have helped with fundraising projects and assisting with data entry, among other incredibly helpful tasks.

 I am currently employed.
 Are there still opportunities available that will work with my full-time schedule?

 Yes.
 We love to write proof of service or recommendations for our valued volunteers!
-If you have served 25 hours or 3 months with us, contact our office and We will work with your volunteer supervisor to pen a letter on your behalf.
+If you have served 25 hours or 3 months with us, contact our office, and we will work with your volunteer supervisor to pen a letter on your behalf.